The Whitegold Project

 Come and have a go and play with clay at this year’s festival!
 All workshops are free and open to all.
 Bring out your inner potter and have a go at throwing a pot on a wheel, adding your own hand built model to a large festival display or try out different decorating techniques.
 Full workshops will be published soon.

-Join us for our first Brickfield walk on Saturday 2nd May at 11.00am and re-discover the clay country landscape!
+Join us for our first Brickfield walk and re-discover the clay country landscape!
+Dates to be confirmed for June.

 Starting from Blackpool Pit, Trewoon, St Austell